-How to get top grades even if you don’t attend a good school
+Here’s how you can achieve top grades even if you don’t attend a good school

-Before we jump right in, let me iron out a few myths.
+First, let me iron out a few myths.

 Myth number 2) You have to work and study an insane amount of hours to achieve excellent grades.

-I love to be the bearer of good news, but you really don’t need to study for hours and hours on end to achieve top marks.
+Good news!
+You really don’t need to study for hours and hours on end to achieve top marks.

 Myth number 3) You have to attend an elite or prestigious school to achieve top grades.